Chakradhar-Jeereddy/Postgre-adminstration/Performancetuning/Prametertuning/01_PG_STAT_BGWRITER.md

 backends ------> buffer_backends

  A comparison of buffers_checkpoint, buffers_clean, and buffers_backend is insightful for understanding the distribution of writes during checkpoints, by the background writer, and in backend sessions, respectively.

- PG_STAT_BGWRITER

-pg_stat_bgwriter is a view which provides metrics about how PostgreSQL flushes dirty buffers to the disk.
-There are 3 ways how the dirty buffers are flushed.
- * Checkpoint --> buffer_checkpoint (column)
- * Background_Writer ---> buffer_clean
- * Backends ----> buffer_backends

- A comparison of buffers_checkpoint, buffers_clean, and buffers_backend is insightful for understanding the distribution of writes during checkpoints, by the background writer, and in backend sessions, respectively.

 Checkpoint -> Timed or Requested.
 Timed checpoints basically happens due to when the checkpoint_timeout is achieved and this are basically desirable.
 Requested checkpoints are inherently unpredictable and mostly happens if max_wal_size is breached.

 Tip:
 Aim to keep majority of checkpoints as timed checkpoints and reduce requested checkpoint.